Venezuela confirms buys jets from Brazil's Embraer

-CARACAS Dec 3 President Hugo Chavez confirmed on Saturday a deal with Brazilian aircraft maker Embraer to supply 20 commercial planes for Venezuela's state carrier to increase Caribbean routes.
+CARACAS President Hugo Chavez confirmed on Saturday a deal with Brazilian aircraft maker Embraer (EMBR3.SA) (ERJ.N) to supply 20 commercial planes for Venezuela's state carrier to increase Caribbean routes.

 Analysts have said the deal could revive ties between Venezuela and Brazil that have cooled since President Dilma Rousseff took over from Luiz Inacio Lula da Silva, who was close to fellow socialist leaders around the region.